chopfitzroy/dotfiles-experiment/README.md

 - Ability to show a `README.md` on GitHub without needing to have it sit in my `~/`
 - Ability to have multiple configs for all tools, i.e a work `.gitconfig` and a personal `.gitconfig`

-### Footguns
+## Usage

+Common scenarios and how to handle them are listed below.
+You will need to substitute in your own repository location where appropiate.

-Even though each config is a branch on the remote (where you are now on GitHub). **Locally each branch will be initialized as it's own repo**.
+Rember even though each config is a branch on the remote (where you are now on GitHub). **Locally each branch will be initialized as it's own repo**.

 ### New host